Mary Wangari Wamae: Early life and education

 Wamae was born and raised in a rural setting, in present-day Nyeri County.
 She, along with one sister and four brothers were raised by a single mother whose main source of income was peasant agriculture.

 She holds a Bachelor of Laws (LLB) degree from The University of Nairobi.
 She went on to obtain a Diploma in Law from the Kenya School of Law and a Post Graduate diploma in Gender & Development, obtained from the University of Nairobi.
 She was also admitted to the Kenya Bar.

 She was awarded a master's degree in Leadership Innovation and Change, by York St John University, in Nottingham, United Kingdom.
 Mary Wamae has also participated in executive education programs, including IESE Business School - Strathmore Business School - Advanced Management Program (2006), the Advanced Management Programme (AMP) at Harvard Business School (2018) and the Oxford Women's Leadership Development Programme at the University of Oxford (April 2024).

 Career

 Before joining Equity Bank in 2004, Wamae was a Partner in the law firm of Mary Wangari & Company Advocates, which she had founded and led since 1996.

 She joined the financial institution when it was still Equity Building Society, and served as the Head of Legal Services.
 The following year, her responsibility was expanded to include the role of Company Secretary.

 Her responsibilities progressively increased over the years.
 Before she took up her current assignment, her position was described as Group Director of Strategy, Legal Services and Group Company Secretary.
 The company split that position and hired two people to replace her.

 In her role as executive director for the banking group, she oversees the group's subsidiaries in DR Congo, Rwanda, South Sudan, Tanzania and Uganda.

+Currently, she is the founder of TVG Leadership and Consulting Group a consulting and leadership group that focuses on corporate governance, corporate consultancy, leadership and mentorship.